 - Help your pet maintain a healthy body weight (there is a higher frequency of problems with the anal glands in obese animals)

 - Have your pet examined right away if you suspect an issue

 Anal glands in pets are certainly not the most pleasant part of our four-legged friends, and problems with them can be smelly and painful.
-If you feel that your pet might be having an issue, don’t wait for a vet visit and don’t try it yourself at home!
+If you feel that your pet might be having an issue, don’t wait for a and don’t try it yourself at home!
 We’re happy to address any concerns and express glands at our weekly, walk-in Wellness Clinic from 3pm-4pm on Tuesdays & Wednesdays!